gogforce/qcir14_to_pcnf/README.md

 -s: Specify a prenexing strategy: '0':∃↑∀↑ (default), '1':∃↑∀↓, '2':∃↓∀↑, '3':∃↓∀↓.

 This is a Bachelor Thesis work, assigned by
-Associate Prof. Dipl.-Math.
-Dr.techn.
-Florian Zuleger and Ao.Univ.Prof.
+Dr. Florian Lonsing and
+Ao.Univ.Prof.
 Dipl.-Ing.
 Dr.rer.nat.
 Uwe Egly of TU Wien.
-Written by Georgi Marinov(gogmarinov@gmail.com) with the wonderful help and provision of God.
+Written by Georgi Marinov (gogmarinov@gmail.com) with the wonderful help and provision of God.